sean01zhang/window-switcher/README.md

 ## Installation

-1. Open the app.
-2. Give accessibility and screen recording permissions.
+### Manually

+1. Go to releases and download the latest version.
+The zip (`window-switcher-v#.#.#.zip`) can be found under the assets section.
+2. Unzip the downloaded file.
+It is recommended to move the app to the Applications folder.
+3. Open the app.
+You may need to give the app permissions to access accessibility and screen recording.
   - The app needs accessibility to get all windows and focus windows in the active space.
   - The app needs screen recording to get the window previews.

 ## Features